Messi wins World Cup, Argentina beats France on penalties

 Messi had a tantalizing glimpse of the 18-carat gold World Cup trophy when walking on the stage to collect the Golden Ball, awarded to the player of the tournament.
 He even kissed the World Cup and rubbed it repeatedly.

-He got his hands on it for good about 10 minutes later, after a ceremonial robe was draped over his shoulders by Qatar’s emir, Sheikh Tamim bin Hamad Al Thani.
-And, oh, did he enjoy it, celebrating with his family and the teammates who put Argentina atop the soccer world for the first time since the 1986 World Cup in Mexico.
+He got his hands on it for good about 10 minutes later, after a ceremonial robe – a bisht – was draped over his shoulders by Qatar’s emir, Sheikh Tamim bin Hamad Al Thani.
+And, oh, did he enjoy the moment, celebrating with his family and the teammates who put Argentina atop the soccer world for the first time since the 1986 World Cup in Mexico.
 The country’s other title came in 1978 on home soil.

 Messi was in scintillating form from the start of the final, putting Argentina ahead from the penalty spot after Angel Di Maria was tripped and later playing a part in a flowing team move that resulted in Di Maria making it 2-0 after 36 minutes.

+”We managed to come back from the dead,” said France coach Didier Deschamps, whose team was looking to become the first back-to-back champions since Brazil in 1962.

-Mbappé and Messi took their teams’ first kicks and scored.
+Mbappe and Messi took their teams’ first penalties and scored.
 Kingsley Coman had an attempt saved by Argentina goalkeeper Emi Martinez and Aurelien Tchouameni then missed for France, giving Gonzalo Montiel the opportunity to end it.
 He converted the penalty to the left and sparked wild celebrations.

-“It’s such enjoyment to be at the top, the summit,” Argentina coach Lionel Scaloni said.
-“Now this is unique.”
+”The match was completely insane,” said Argentina coach Lionel Scaloni, who was asked if he had a message for Maradona, who died two years ago.

+”If he had been here, he would have enjoyed it so much,” Scaloni said. ”He would have been the first person on the field (to celebrate).
+I wish he’d have been here to enjoy the moment.”

 Europe’s run of four straight World Cup winners, dating to 2006, came to an end.
 The last South American champion was Brazil, and that was also in Asia – when Japan and South Korea hosted the tournament in 2002.